 Visit a National Park for free

 While amenities may be limited and social distancing guidelines are still in place, most National Parks will be open for National Public Lands Day.
 Find a park near you and visit for free.
 Waived fees are included not only at the National Park System’s 418 parks but also sites managed by the Bureau of Land Management, the Department of Defense, US Army Corps of Engineers, US Fish and Wildlife Service, and US Forest Service.
 Want to find your local public lands?
-Check out our Map Layers feature to see all the public lands near you.
+Check out PRO Map Layers to see all the public lands near you.